Puppy Socialization: How to Socialize Your Puppy the Right Way

 Socialization means that an animal is repeatedly exposed to an environment or situation until they feel comfortable with it.
 When animal professionals talk about socialization for dogs or cats, they are really talking about a specific socialization period during the time the animal is a puppy or kitten.

 Wild animals need to learn what is safe and what is unsafe in their environment.
 Nature has created a period in their development where they can learn what is normal.
-During this sensitive period they are much more curious about their world, are more likely adapt easily to change, and aren’t readily frightened by novel experiences.
+During this sensitive period they are much more curious about their world, are more likely to adapt easily to change, and aren’t readily frightened by novel experiences.

 However, it would be unsafe for adult animals to react with curiosity and a lack of fear to new things in their environment.
 The survival of wild animals depends on their being easily frightened by changes or appearances of the unfamiliar.
 And just because the dogs we keep as pets have been domesticated, it doesn’t mean that they have lost their sensitive socialization period.

 Studies have shown that dogs have a window of socialization starting at about 3 weeks of age, and extending anywhere from 14 to 20 weeks.
 At what age the window ends depends on such factors as the breed and the individual dog.
 Cats have a much smaller window.
-It starts at about 2 or 3 weeks of age is just about closed around 7 weeks.
+It starts at about 2 or 3 weeks of age and is just about closed around 7 weeks.

-A lot of new puppy owners wonder when to start puppy training, and the answer is that your puppy is never to young to start learning, and definitely not too young to start socialization in the form of exposure to things, people and other animals they'll see as part of their every day life.
+A lot of new puppy owners wonder when to start puppy training, and the answer is that your puppy is never too young to start learning, and definitely not too young to start socialization in the form of exposure to things, people and other animals they'll see as part of their every day life.
 As a matter of fact, socialization will ideally have started even before the puppy comes home to their new family!
 When you get a new puppy, socialization should start after you've given your puppy a day or two to settle into your home.

 How under-socialization will impact development depends on the individual animal.
 Some adult animals may have no problem adapting to their world even without good socialization.
 Others may genetically be cautious and shy in temperament, and develop major behavioral problems if not socialized extensively.
 The problem is that there is no way to predict which young puppy or kitten needs extensive socialization, and which will do just fine without.
-But making an effort to socialize your puppy or kitten during this critical period will be only beneficial by allowing them to adapt to our world.
+But making an effort to socialize your puppy or kitten during this critical period will only be beneficial by allowing them to adapt to our world.

 Socialization is a very important part of how to raise and train your puppy, and is much more complicated than meeting a few humans, or meeting a few other dogs.
 It’s about learning that there is nothing to be concerned about when you meet new individuals, enter new environments, or have new experiences.
 Just because an owner has a few dogs living in their home, it does not help the puppy become socialized to strange dogs that it may meet.
 And just because a puppy grows up with children, it may not end up being well socialized to children it has never met before.